-Nutritional labeling requirements are similar to those in force in the U.S. The Nutritional Information must be set by portion of food, and the portion listing must be accompanied by its respective "household measurement", for example, cup, tablespoon, and teaspoon.
-The label must include the content presented and the format below:
+Nutritional labeling requirements are similar to those in force in the United States.
+The nutritional information must be set by portion of food, and the portion listing must be accompanied by its respective "household measurement," for example, cup, tablespoon, and teaspoon.
+The RDC #359 determines the serving of each food and their corresponding household measures.